Electromagnetic Field Radiation (EMF), Interference (EMI), and Compatibility (EMC) Consulting Services

 Princeton, New Jersey

 ELEXANA is an award-winning industry leader in EMF, EMI, and EMC Electromagnetic Consulting Services.
-Our international reputation began in 2018 when we quietly solved the ADAS, the Advanced Driver Assistance Systems, used in almost every new automobile.
-We are known for providing comprehensive on-site testing, survey assessments, root-cause identification and attenuation, investigations, inspections, and solving complex Electromagnetic Interference (EMI), Electromagnetic Compliance (EMC) Designs, Electromagnetic Field Radiation (EMF), and Radio Frequency Interference (RFI) problems.
+Our international reputation began in 2018, when we quietly solved the ADAS (Advanced Driver Assistance Systems) used in almost every new automobile.
+We are known for providing comprehensive on-site testing, survey assessments, root-cause identification and attenuation, investigations, inspections, and solutions to complex Electromagnetic Interference (EMI), Electromagnetic Compliance (EMC) Design, Electromagnetic Field Radiation (EMF), and Radio Frequency Interference (RFI) problems.

 EMCpass.net